 This course is designed for genetic counseling students in their first year of training.
 Students will understand the basics of normal human development and will apply this knowledge to a comprehensive understanding of the anatomy of the newborn and adult.
 Additionally, this course provides a basis for explaining the etiology and process of developmental anomalies.
 It also provides an introduction to the treatment of patients with congenital anomalies and counseling options for families of affected individuals.
-This course will combine pre- recorded didactic lectures with case studies, quizzes, and clinical correlates to reinforce key concepts.
+This course will combine didactic lectures with case studies, quizzes, and clinical correlates to reinforce key concepts.

-Credits: 2, Fall Course Director: Salma Nassef, MS, CGC
+Course Director: Salma Nassef, MS, CGC Grant Bonesteele, MS, CGC

-Health Behavioral Counseling I: HPHBC 62201
+Health Behavioral Counseling I: HPHBC 61201